voycey/cakephp-sphinxsearch/README.md

 ```
 ###TODO
 * Allow for custom configuration to be passed in
+* Give option for all data to be pulled from Sphinxsearch directly rather than then querying DB
 * Hook into afterSave and have the Sphinx index updated (this isn't a priority for me as my indexes don't need to be live but please submit a pull request if you want to add this)
 * Work out how to test this easily on Travis (again - help appreciated)